imanninen/Telegram_bot_task_reminder/README.md

 # Telegram bot task reminder
 ## Product story
 As a student I have a lot of deadlines, which I have to remember and don't forget about them.
-But sometimes, when you have a lot of them, you may miss some of them.
+But sometimes, when you have a lot of work, you may miss some of them.
 To prevent this, I created this telegram bot.
 It stors your task and their deadline and remind about you about it 24 and 3 hours before deadline.
 It helped me not to forget about important deadlines.
 And, I believe, it will help anyone else.

 ## Implementation details
 I store telegram bot token as environment variable.